Proposal for creating spatial superposition of a large mass in a RF trap: Coherent delocalisaton of the nanoparticle: ideal case

-Equation~\eqref{eq:delz-res} is plotted in fig.~\ref{fig:res} for different displacements of the ion equilibrium position (from the SDK).
-This displacement is generically calculated in appendix~\ref{app:SDK} and, as explained in sec.~\ref{subsec:prep} is assumed to be approximately $1-100$~nm.
-To find the separation between the equilibrium positions of the ion and nanoparticle, we solve the equations of motion (eq.~\eqref{eq:eom-z-gen}) numerically, given the end-cap voltage of $500$~V, which gives a separation of $40\,\si{\micro\metre}$.
+\Cref{eq:delz-res} is plotted in \cref{fig:res} for different displacements of the ion equilibrium position, $\Delta z_\text{i}$ (from the SDK).
+This displacement is, as explained in~\cref{subsec:prep}, assumed to be approximately $1-100$~nm.
+To find the separation between the equilibrium positions of the ion and nanoparticle, we solve the equations of motion (\cref{eq:eom-z-gen}) numerically, given the end-cap voltage of $500$~V, which gives a separation of approximately $40\,\si{\micro\metre}$.
+The other experimental parameters are as described in~\cref{table:params}.
 Increasing the off-set voltage will decrease the separation due to the steeper trapping potential, which in turn will decrease the mutual separation and thus cause a stronger Coulomb coupling.
-The other experimental parameters are as described in sec.~\ref{subsec:exp}.
+Despite the stronger coupling increasing the off-set voltage will not necessarily increase the induced superposition size as the potential becomes steeper.

-This is the main conclusion of this work: the achievable delocalisation of the nanoparticle in this setup seems to be of the order of a few nanometers.
-This is smaller than the object's size, but much larger than the width of the wavefunction.
+Equation~\cref{eq:delz-res} and \cref{fig:res} are the main conclusion of this work: the achievable delocalisation of the nanoparticle in this setup seems to be of the order of a few nanometers.
+This is smaller than the object's size, but much larger than the width of the ground state wavefunction ($z_{0,\text{NP}}\approx7~$pm, also plotted as a horizontal line in \cref{fig:res}).
+However, we cannot achieve complete ground state cooling for the nanoparticle (yet), this is considered in the next section.

-Figure~\ref{fig:physics} illustrates the physics of eq.~\eqref{eq:delz-res}: In the initial state (black), the nanoparticle is trapped in a harmonic potential.
-The interaction with the ion causes a displacement of the equilibrium trapping position which depends on the ion spin and motional state.
-The final system is thus a three-way entangled state between the ion spin-motion and nanoparticle motional state.
-The figure aims to illustrate the cosine-behaviour of the superposition size, which originates from the oscillatory behaviour around different equilibrium positions.
-This physical understanding is similar to the spin-based platform protocols for creating macroscopic superposition such as in ref.~\cite{pedernales_motional_2020}.